light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autolab_minimal_requirements/40_autolab_map_editor.md

 ## Map editor

-You can launch map editor, using command:
+You can launch the map editor, using command:

     laptop $ dts map editor